V. A. Kamath

 Vice Admiral Vasudeva Anant Kamath, PVSM (1921–2017) was a former Flag officer in the Indian Navy.
 He was the founding Director General of the Indian Coast Guard, which he led from 1978 to 1980.
 He also served as the 4th Vice Chief of the Naval Staff (VCNS) from 1973 to 1977, the longest tenure in the Indian Navy's history.
 During the Indo-Pakistani War of 1971, he led the Southern Naval Area, for which he was awarded the Param Vishisht Seva Medal.

 Early life

-Kamath was born 1921 to Dr A V Kamath, a doctor working for the government of Madras Presidency.
+V.A.
+Kamath was born in 1921 to Dr A V Kamath, a doctor working for the government of Madras Presidency.
 He was the oldest of nine children – five boys and four girls.
 Two of the brothers joined the Indian Navy while another joined the Indian Air Force, retiring as a Wing Commander.
 The other two brothers joined the Merchant navy and the Indian Railways.